leonardovff/nova-tin/README.md

 Open in the browser: localhost:4200

-### Obs: API router in http://localhost:4200/api/cars or http://localhost:3333/api/cars
+### Obs: API endpoint in http://localhost:4200/api/cars or http://localhost:3333/api/cars

 ## Run in prod
 Run `nx build carcrud && npx http-server ./dist/apps/carcrud/` to build and run the spa client.